 From contemporary unisex apparel and mixed sex runway shows to transgender supermodels and gender fluid celebrities, the fashion world is finally shifting its attitudes toward gender.
-This image shows the world's first transgender division at a model agency in Bangkok, Apple Model Management.
+The header image shows the world’s first transgender division at a model agency in Bangkok, Apple Model Management.
 But is it all enough?

 Source: Business of Fashion